MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-userless-enroll.md

 * [Set Microsoft Intune as the mobile device management (MDM) authority in your tenant](../fundamentals/mdm-authority-set.md).
 You only need to do this once, when you first set up Intune for mobile device management.

-* Assign valid licenses to all RealWear device users.
-For more information, see [Microsoft Intune licensing](../fundamentals/licenses.md).
+* Assign valid licenses to all specialized device users.
+For more information, see [Microsoft Intune licensing](../fundamentals/licenses.md) and [Managing specialty devices with Microsoft Intune](../fundamentals/specialty-devices-with-intune.md).

 ## Create an enrollment profile